-- business as usual expenses, including to subsidise the general ongoing costs of an organisation such as electricity, phone, rent and consumables - projects that aim to produce commercial profit (either directly or indirectly) - facilities or activities that could reasonably be expected to be provided by the applicant - activities or events that are commemorative in nature - activities and/or services that primarily support veterans' advocacy - projects that substantially replicate activities and/or services you received funding for under a DVA grant program in the previous two financial years - activities for which other Commonwealth, state, territory or local government bodies have primary responsibility - activities or services which are fully funded by another agency - activities that are not integral to the project - small projects that have already commenced

-- retrospective activity costs - purchase of land or property - ongoing wages or salaries that are not directly attributed to the provision of the project as per the grant agreement - building works that are cosmetic only in nature, including landscaping - Capital works for new or replacement buildings - costs incurred in the preparation of a grant application or related documentation - costs associated with hosting, arranging or attending conferences or expos - vehicle on road costs such as fuel, delivery fees, registration and insurance - overseas travel - activities or items not consistent with DVA's Social Health Strategy for example, the upgrade and/or refurbishment of bar and gaming facilities, establishment of outdoor smoking facilities etc.

-Further information on DVA's Health Promotion initiatives can be found on the DVA website.

-• projects that are strongly focused on delivering primarily research, medical or clinical services.
+- business as usual expenses, including to subsidise the general ongoing costs of an organisation such as electricity, phone, rent and consumables - projects that aim to produce commercial profit (either directly or indirectly) - facilities or activities that could reasonably be expected to be provided by the applicant - activities or events that are commemorative in nature - activities and/or services that primarily support veterans' advocacy - projects that substantially replicate activities and/or services you received funding for under a DVA grant program in the previous 2 financial years - activities for which other Commonwealth, state, territory or local government bodies have primary responsibility - activities or services which are fully funded by another agency - activities that are not integral to the project - small projects that have already commenced - retrospective activity costs - purchase of land or property - ongoing wages or salaries that are not directly attributed to the provision of the project - capital works for new or replacement buildings (minor renovations directly related to project delivery may be considered) - costs incurred in the preparation of a grant application or related documentation - costs associated with hosting, arranging or attending conferences or expos - vehicle on road costs such as fuel, delivery fees, registration and insurance - overseas travel - activities or items not consistent with DVA's Social Health Strategy for example, the upgrade and/or refurbishment of bar and gaming facilities, establishment of outdoor smoking facilities, etc. Further information on DVA's Health Promotion initiatives can be found on the department's website - projects that are strongly focused on delivering primarily research, medical or clinical services.